rhettchase/drf-auth/README.md

 ### Project Description

 Fully functional CRUD API app that allows users to view the collection of brews (GET), as well as Create, Update, and Delete brews from the collection.
-Users are required to be authenticated to access the API.
+Users are required to be authenticated (via Basic authentication or JWT) to access the API.
 The app utilizes a Postgres database and is run in Docker container.
+The app includes JWT authentication to the API and a Gunicorn server.
+Whitenoise is used to handle static files.

 ### Author: Rhett Chase